illinoistech-itm/jhajek/itmo-340-540/week-07/scenarios.md

     Host B-->>Host A: TCP SEQ X ACK 120 Len 0
 ```

-What happens if the first packet,seq 92 ACK never makes it back to Host A?
+What happens if the first packet, seq 92 ACK, never makes it back to Host A?
 What does the Host B do with the already received 8 bytes?

 ## Out of Order TCP Segment Arrival?